-A phosphate is a salt of phosphoric acid; when a number of simple phosphate units are linked to form a more complex structure, this is known as a polyphosphate.
+A phosphate is a salt of phosphoric acid.
+When a number of simple phosphate units are linked to form a more complex structure, this is known as a polyphosphate.
 Polyphosphates are naturally occurring in all forms of life.
 Polyphosphates may also include other elements, such as sodium, potassium and calcium to form compounds such as sodium polyphosphate (E452(i)), potassium polyphosphate (E542(ii)) and calcium polyphosphate (E542(iv) also 544).

-Polyphosphates are legally permitted additives that are widely used to aid processing or to improve eating quality of many foods, particularly meat and fish products.
+Polyphosphates are legally permitted additives that are widely used to aid processing or to improve the eating quality of many foods, particularly meat and fish products.

 Phosphates that are naturally present in muscle tissue play an important role in rigor mortis of meat and fish